DistributedDesigns/fake_quote_server/README.md

 Fake Quote Server
 =====

 Mimics the behavior of the day trading quote server, which is only accessible on UVic VPN.
-Most of the implementation references this blog [post](go-tcp-server-blog).
+Most of the implementation references this blog [post][go-tcp-server-blog].
 Probably useful to local dev and testing.

-AFAIK the quote server has no published API or other docs ([this](quote-server-client) is all I'm going on) so this implementation probably doesn't handle error conditions correctly.
+AFAIK the quote server has no published API or other docs ([this][quote-server-client] is all I'm going on) so this implementation probably doesn't handle error conditions correctly.
 I'll update it as I figure out more of the behavior.

 #### Installing from Docker
 _TBD_